Location: WFH Flexible, Minneapolis, MN. GPI’s headquarters are based at 2801 21st Avenue South, Suite 220 in Minneapolis, MN.

 Type of Position: Full time position

-Compensation: Salary range: Program Manager $80K-$93K, Senior Program Manager $90K-$104K commensurate with experience.
+Compensation: Salary range: $80K-$93K, commensurate with experience.
 Benefits include a health plan, 401(k) retirement plan, LTD, STD, life, vision, dental, FSA/HSA, paid time off, professional development allowance, and a communication stipend.

 ABOUT THE GREAT PLAINS INSTITUTE

-A nonpartisan, nonprofit organization, the Great Plains Institute (GPI) is transforming the energy system to benefit the economy and environment.
+A nonpartisan, nonprofit organization, the Great Plains Institute (GPI) is transforming the energy system to benefit people, the economy, and the environment.
 Increased demand for GPI’s unique blend of energy expertise and consensus-derived solutions has driven organizational and programmatic growth.
 With headquarters in Minnesota, GPI’s operations are national in scope while retaining a core competency in the Midcontinent region.
-GPI is powered by more than 50 professionals and is supported by some of the nation’s most respected philanthropies.
+GPI is powered by more than 60 professionals and is supported by some of the nation’s most respected philanthropies.